The University of Western Australia

 (b) ensures that donors are aware of relevant Conditions which govern specific scholarship types;

-(c) may negotiate specific conditions with donors in accordance with the criteria set out in Statute 31, this policy and other relevant policies, and relevant statutes, regulations and rules of the University;
+(c) may negotiate specific conditions with donors in accordance with the express directions of the testator or donor, this policy and other relevant policies, and relevant statutes, regulations and rules of the University;

 (d) makes donors aware of the financial commitment involved in funding a scholarship and advises them to seek financial advice on tax implications;